agtonomy/bazel-aarch64-linux-gnu/README.md

 # bazel-aarch64-linux-gnu
-Bazel cross toolchains targetting aarch64/linux systems
+This repo provides a Bazel cross toolchain for x86_64/Linux host and aarch64/Linux target

 The structure was inspired by: https://asnaghi.me/post/embedded-bazel/

-## Toolchains
+## Toolchain
-Currently there is one toolchain implemented: `gcc-linaro-7.5.0-2019.12-x86_64_aarch64-linux-gnu`

-It is intended for x86_64/linux hosts.
-There will likely be more toolchains added in the future.
+The toolchain implemented is : `gcc-arm-9.2-2019.12-x86_64-aarch64-none-linux-gnu`

 ## Usage
 Include the following in your `WORKSPACE` with appropriate commit and sha256sum